oracle/weblogic-kubernetes-operator/site/installation.md

 The logs should show the operator startup messages, including messages about starting the REST server and checking for WebLogic domains.

-Check that the custom resource definition was created with this command:
+Check that the custom resource definition was created by entering this command:

 ```
 kubectl get crd